Fork me on GitHub

 Once configured, only devices that include a TPM with an EKCert signed by a CA specified in the field will be able to enroll.
 Previously-enrolled devices will not be affected.

-After you obtain the CA certificate in PEM format, there are two ways of configuring ekcert_allowed_cas:
+After you obtain the CA certificate in PEM format, modify the dynamic config resource using the following command:

 kind: cluster_auth_preference